-Use simple and non-technical language to describe the milestones and deliverables
+- Use simple and non-technical language to describe the milestones and deliverables regarding project management, research capacity building, research excellence, achieving research impacts, youth outreach, and other milestones (e.g., external leveraged funding, sustainability, etc.).

+- Measures are very specific, quantifiable achievements by which ORF-RE can judgeyour progress.
+Examples of measures might include the following:

+- Increased number of HQP.

+- Number of new faculty recruited.

+- An increased graduate student complement.

+- New undergraduate training opportunities.

+- o Publications.

+- Spin-off companies.

-- regarding project management, research capacity building, research excellence, achieving research impacts, youth outreach, and other milestones (e.g., external leveraged funding, sustainability, etc.). - Measures are very specific, quantifiable achievements by which ORF-RE can judge your progress.
-Examples of measures might include the following: - increased numbers of highly qualified personnel - numbers of new faculty recruited - o an increased graduate student complement - new undergraduate training opportunities - o publications - spin-off companies - o number of sponsors, including private-sector - o number of conferences, symposia, workshops - level of external funding - o new partnerships/collaborations - If your research will have a commercialization impact, use the Achieving Research Impact Milestones subsection to list major milestones and deliverables related to the execution of the commercialization plan during the term of the project.
-Include the evaluation of IP and the development of a commercialization plan; the development of an IP protection plan; the development of a patent filing strategy; and the transfer of technology to partners and others.
+- Number of sponsors, including those from the private sector.

+- Number of conferences, symposia, and/or workshops.

+- Level of external funding.

+- New partnerships and/or collaborations. - If your research will have a commercialization impact, use the Achieving Research Impact Milestones subsection to list major milestones and deliverables related to the execution of the commercialization plan during the term of the project.
+Include the evaluation of IP and the development of a commercialization plan, the development of an IP protection plan, the development of a patent filing strategy, and the transfer of technology to partners and others.
 State the frequency of project reviews and identify who will be responsible for assessing IP and technology outputs and actions required. - Briefly identify general follow-on steps by the researcher and/or institution after the funding period.
 Avoid listing the filing of patents, as that step is generally taken post-project.
-For research projects with a long-term commercialization potential only, precommercialization activities are sufficient (e.g., regular reporting of your progress).
+For research projects with a long-term commercialization potential only, pre-commercialization activities are sufficient (e.g., regular reporting of your progress).